jplf/radiok/README.md

 The program *mplayer* is at the heart of the application.
 It is managed by a bunch of small shell scripts.
 These scripts themselves are run thru a web server.
-A client can send http request to the web server to trigger the scripts.
+A client can send http requests to the web server to trigger the scripts.

 A dedicated program is used to implement the voice control.
 Each time it